3 Things you should know about Pediatric Blood Draws

 Do you as a parent feel traumatized trying to keep your baby still while the pediatrician or nurse is drawing blood?
 Is it okay to skip these blood routine for your baby?

 It is normal for a parent to somehow feel that pain when the needle pricks a child’s finger, heel or arm depending on the amount of blood drawn.
-Caring Nurse Services, a home care agency in Bel Air MD, has a team of skilled registered nurses who will perform blood tests to determine hemoglobin and lead levels.
+Caring Nurse Services, a home care agency in Edgewood MD, has a team of skilled registered nurses who will perform blood tests to determine hemoglobin and lead levels.

 With you as a mother, Caring Nurse Services understand the sentiment to disregard the procedure because it is too painful to watch.
 That is why we enumerated significant things you should know about blood draws for your little ones.

 Hemoglobin is an oxygen-carrying protein in the red blood cells.
 So when your child is deficient with hemoglobin it increases the risk of anemia which includes symptoms of developmental delays, behavioral conditions, and irritability.
 Pediatricians recommend a hemoglobin test to be done at the ages between 9 and 12 to lessen the risk.